In the fields of business advisory, coaching, and mentorship, there are 3 level of services:

 The point here is that there is no continuous free lunch.
 There is something that they want from you if you want continuous free business advice.
 Something of value must exchange in return.

-Business hubs are where businesspeople or special interest groups hang out.
+Business networking is where businesspeople or special interest groups hang out.
 After identifying your interest, you can attend events: start by thinking about the hives of business activities in your area.
-Take advantage of business network international (BNI) or co-working spaces.
-You’re likely to find people that know a lot about business there.
-At the very least, you’ll come across people with the same mindset as you, seeking free advice on accelerating your business goals.
+Take advantage of business network groups.

-The good part is that you can find a handful of business mentors participating in those groups who are willing to give you plenty of free tips on business growth, marketing strategies, and branding.
+The good part is that you can find a handful of business mentors participating in those groups willing to give you plenty of free tips on business growth, marketing strategies, and branding.

-So if your money is tight, these hubs are gold for getting the freest advice from various business coaches, mentors, and advisors.
+So if you do not want to engage a professional business expert as yet, these networking are gold for getting the freest advice from various business operators.

 5. Multi-level Marketing (MLM) Groups

 By joining MLM, you can get plenty of free business advice, coaching calls, accountability sessions, mentorship, and free motivational pep-talks by these groups.

 I must admit, I joined an MLM group in my early 20s to check out the rah-rah.
 I joined their weekly business training events, attended their quarterly three-day weekend seminars, and listened to their CDs on business growth from diamond & ruby level speakers.
 I even received free weekly accountability sessions from the head coach, constantly asking me “how many phone calls have you made last week?
 How many friends did you bring into our wealth creation seminar last Tuesday?
 Have you talked to your boss about our premium products?
 How many work colleagues have you talked to?
 How many people have you brought into our pipeline?